Our decade long learning journey to become profitable traders

 I was born, raised and currently live in a country with a solid retirement system where nobody invests in anything except their homes, let alone the “evil” stock market.
 Over here in risk-averse Germany we don’t even talk about stocks, I have met two maybe three guys in my entire life with whom I was able to chat a little about my late-discovered passion.
 Most have the strong belief that you must find a good bank which provides you with a nice diversified fund run by one of those magicians hiding on the top floor of their ivory towers in New York, London or Frankfurt.
 But that misconception is part of another story.

 My dad once dropped out of a multiday monopoly match within the first two hours because he refused to loan any play money from the bank, go figure!
 My uncle on the other side emigrated to Vancouver, Canada after the war where he used to be a woodworker.
-It was only later that I found out that he lost roughly 60k in the Canadian and US stock market in the 1970s (A little fortune back then).
+It was only later that I found out that he lost roughly 60k (USD or Deutsch Mark) in the Canadian and US stock market in the 1970s (A fortune back then).
 I suppose that this financial loss made him nervous and was the reason for him to come back to Germany in the 80s where he retired eventually.
 My Mom told me once that he used to draw stock charts every day while reading the newspaper.
-So apparently he continued to think, or even trade the markets even after his return.
-After he died I went through his belongings but didn’t find anything at all.
+So apparently he continued to think, or even trade the markets after his return.
+After he died I went through his belongings but wasn’t able to find anything stocks related at all.
 I’d love to reconstruct his stock market adventures but I suppose he destroyed all of his records.
 Maybe he simply wanted to forget about his loss?
 I don’t know and can only speculate over the reasons.
 So my dad has a high risk aversion while my uncle gambled in stocks.
 My grandpa (father side) was also a gambler, fast liver and locally respected artist.
 So who knows, maybe all that willingness to take risks is inheritable after all and can skip a generation.

 Back to my story.
 I didn’t had any background in finance or any interest in it either as a teenager.
 As an US american this might sound far-fetched but over here in Germany the .dot com bubble runup or even the 2008 collapse wasn’t a thing.
 In 1999 when the US stock market produced fresh millionares left and right most adults in Germany only cared about making their computers Y2K ready.
 10 years later when the financial crisis hit I was in my mid twenties and didn’t even fully realize that there was a crisis until 2009 when I started to get in touch with the markets.
 Even home owners over here couldn’t have cared less about Lehman’s and Bear Stearns going belly up.
 However we did take note of the 2011 EU debt crisis but it didn‘t hurt our bank accounts at all as money in the closet and under your pillow -the preferred place where Germans like to put their money to sleep- isn‘t really susceptile to stock market volatility and as long as inflation is kept in check everything is fine over here!